 - Conflict: War and civil unrest interrupts farming and destroys infrastructure.

 Malnutrition can stunt children’s growth and lead to severe and in some cases life-threatening health conditions.
-It is estimated that 150 million under-five-year olds were suffering from stunted growth in 2017.
+It is estimated that 149 million children under-five-years old were suffering from stunted growth in 2023.
 Children in hunger are commonly lacking iron, iodine, Vitamin A and zinc, deficiencies which can impair cognitive function as well as growth.

 Hunger is a key part of the poverty cycle.
 Hungry children have less low energy, reduced brain function and a smaller body size, which means they won’t be able to excel in their education.
 This means they are more likely to end up as unskilled workers, earning a low income, and the cycle of poverty thus continues.